 15 miles from Ao Khlong Son

-Each establishment offers onshore accommodation, fuel, internet access, water and laundry services.
-The village at the head of the bay has adequate shops for provisioning.
-For major mechanical repairs it is easy to rent a motorbike or catch a cab to the mainland town of Trat.
+Each place offers onshore accommodation, fuel, Internet, water and laundry services.
+The village at the head of the bay has adequate shops for provisioning, but for major mechanical repairs it’s easy to rent a motorbike or catch a ferry to the mainland town of Trat.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.